 If you talk to us face to face, via web-chat or on the phone

-All personal information that you provide to us will be fully protected in accordance with the Data Protection Act 1998 and will be held confidentially.
+All personal information that you provide to us will be fully protected in accordance with the GDPR and Data Protection Act 1998 and will be held confidentially.
 The only people with access to it will be those initially providing the advice and information to you and those involved in providing, evaluating or managing the Money Advice Service.

 If you use the Money Advice Service website